 Search Search that covers interfaces.
 Add Adds an "empty" interface.
-An added interface (sending of a command) is effective only if its fields Name , IP address and Network mask have been entered.
+An added interface (sending of a command) is effective only if its fields Name, IP address and Network mask have been entered.
 Delete Deletes one or several selected interfaces.
 Use the Ctrl/Shift + Delete keys to delete several interfaces.
-Check usage Represented by the icon , this button indicates whether the selected interface is being used elsewhere in the configuration.
+Check usage Represented by the icon (1) , this button indicates whether the selected interface is being used elsewhere in the configuration.

 Apply Sends the configuration of the IPSec interfaces.
+Cancel Cancels the configuration of the IPSec interfaces.